 The loan can be and is intended to assist towards the balance of the purchase price of the home (taking into account, for example, deposit, legal, surveyors, land registration and estate agent fees).

 Most major mortgage lenders accept the FHTB loan to be used as the deposit for your intended new home.

-Who Can Apply For Forces Help To Buy Scheme?
+Who can apply for the Forces Help To Buy scheme?